austinlasseter/datasets-shipping-logistics/README.md

-# Shipping & Delivery Datasets
+# Capstone Project Examples - Analytics, Prediction, & Optimization for Shipping & Delivery Datasets
 A repository of public datasets related to shipping and delivery with emphasis on route optimization.

 ## Datasets on route optimization and delivery logistics